If your company has no competition and you are comfortable with the status quo, this article isn’t for you. If not, please read on.

 - What do you want the company to look like in 5 years?
 This is where you can let your imagination run wild and develop a vivid picture of the future that everyone can embrace.

 - What do we need to do to get there?
-If you set the goals for 5 years right, it will be a stretch and will require change in the organization to achieve the vision.
+If you set the goals for 5 years right, it will be a stretch and will require changes in the organization to achieve the vision.
 There will be a number of needs such as new processes, facilities, staff, partners, etc. that will have to be realized at the right time in order to arrive at your destination in 5 years.

 - How will we track our progress?
 What gets measured get done.
 These metrics are the road signs that we will use to make sure we are on track to our destination.
-They need to be selected carefully and reported with a meaningful frequency so that corrective action can be taken in a timely manner if necessary.
+They need to be selected carefully and reported with meaningful frequency so that corrective action can be taken in a timely manner if necessary.

 - Who is accountable for each milestone along the way?
 Another key to implementation is accountability.
 Every task and metric on the plan should have one name associated with it.
 Along with assigning responsibility, you must agree to a frequency and forum for progress reporting for each item.